 The Remuneration Committee is established for reviewing the Group's emolument policy and structure for making recommendation to the Board on the overall remuneration policy and structure in relation to all Directors and senior management of the Group.
-The Directors' fees are subject to Shareholders' approval at general meeting.
 Other emoluments of the Directors are determined with reference to market conditions, directors' duties, responsibilities and performance and the results of the Group.
 For details of the Group's remuneration policy including the factors in determining the emoluments, please refer to the paragraph headed "Human Resources and Remuneration Policy" under the section headed "Management Discussion and Analysis" in this report.
-Details of the emoluments of the Directors and the five highest paid individuals of the Group are set out in notes 6 and 7 to the consolidated financial statements.
+Details of the emoluments of the Directors and the five highest paid individuals of the Group are set out in notes 7 and 8 to the consolidated financial statements.

-No Directors has waived or agreed to waive any emoluments during the financial year ended 31 March 2019.
+No Directors has waived or agreed to waive any emoluments during the year ended 31 March 2020.